 Even something as seemingly harmless as a tennis ball caused an Alexandrine parrot to come to grief.
 His owners gave him the tennis ball to keep him amused.
 However, he peeled some of the felt from the surface of the ball and got his head caught between the peeled felt and the ball.
 He was almost strangled by his entanglement and it was several hours before his plight was discovered.
 By that time he was suffering from a severe exertional myopathy and he took several months of intensive nursing and treatment before he slowly recovered.

 To avoid these types of problems, it is necessary to choose your bird’s toys and cage furnishings very carefully.
 Toys made from natural wood, gum nuts and bark provide safe and healthy chewing opportunities for your bird.
 Just like rough bark perches, these toys can be regarded as disposable.
 When they are chewed up, replace them.
-There are many other safe, interesting and interactive toys available that are made from tried and tested “bird safe” polycarbonates, stainless steel, naturally tanned leather and pauli rope.
+There are many other safe, interesting and interactive toys available that are made from tried and tested “bird safe” polycarbonates, stainless steel, naturally tanned leather and paulie rope.
 A range of “foraging” toys are also available that stimulate birds to “problem solve” in order to find the “treat” hidden within the toy.

 Toys can be beneficial and enrich the life of a caged bird.
 However, make sure that you are aware of the dangers that can occur from the use of poorly constructed toys from inappropriate materials.